serhii-londar/open-source-mac-os-apps/README.md

 - [iOScanX](https://github.com/alessiomaffeis/iOScanX) - iOScanX (iOS Application Scanner for OS X) is a Cocoa application for semi-automated iOS app analysis and evaluation.
 - [Menubar Brightness](https://github.com/lucasbento/menubar-brightness) - MacOS app to change the screen brightness on the menubar.
 - [Apple Juice](https://github.com/raphaelhanneken/apple-juice) - An advanced battery gauge for macOS.
+- [CaptuocrToy](https://github.com/gragrance/CaptuocrToy) - A tool to capture screenshot and recognize text by online ocr apis.

 ### Video